build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 This tutorial is part of a series on managing high traffic microservices platforms using Amazon EKS, and it's dedicated to managing application secrets with [AWS Secrets and Configuration Provider](https://github.com/aws/secrets-store-csi-driver-provider-aws) (ASCP) for the [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/).
 This tutorial shows not only how to consume an external secret from your EKS workloads, but also how to create a secret in AWS Secrets Manager.
 It covers the following components:

 * **Secret Creation** — Creation of an application secret in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq) to be consumed by the sample pod.
-* **Authentication** — Necessary IAM Role for Service Account (IRSA) mappings to enable communication between Kubernetes pods and AWS services.
+* **Authentication** — Necessary IAM Role for Service Account (IRSA) mappings to enable communication between Kubernetes pods and AWS.
 This includes the Pod service account that will be used to access the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq) secret via the [AWS Secrets and Configuration Provider](https://github.com/aws/secrets-store-csi-driver-provider-aws) (ASCP).
 * **ASCP Setup** — Deployment of the [AWS Secrets and Configuration Provider](https://github.com/aws/secrets-store-csi-driver-provider-aws) (ASCP) and the [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/).
 * **Sample Application Deployment** — Deploy a sample pod to mount the secret from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/?sc_channel=el&sc_campaign=appswave&sc_content=eks-integrate-secrets-manager&sc_geo=mult&sc_country=mult&sc_outcome=acq) and execute a command in the pod to validate the secret is accessible.